Louie Nunn: Governor of Kentucky

 In 1967, Nunn faced his old classmate, Jefferson County Judge Marlow Cook, in Kentucky's first Republican gubernatorial primary in many years.
 Nunn attacked Cook as a "liberal, former New Yorker", and some of his supporters referred to Cook's "Jewish backers".
 The injection of antisemitism into the campaign drew criticism from Senator John Sherman Cooper, who threw his support to Cook.
 Nunn also attacked Cook for his Catholic faith, a tactic that proved particularly effective with the state's Protestant voters.
 In a close vote, Nunn defeated Cook to secure the nomination.

 Nunn then faced Democrat Henry Ward in the general election.
 During the campaign, Nunn charged that Democrats wanted to raise taxes to pay for administrative inefficiencies.
-He also played up divisions within the Democratic party, and was endorsed by two-time former Democratic Governor A. B. "Happy" Chandler.
+He also played up divisions within the Democratic party, and was endorsed by two-time former Democratic Governor Happy Chandler.
 Nunn allied himself closely with the national Republican campaign against Lyndon B. Johnson, bringing several prominent Republicans to the state to speak for him.
-He won the election by a vote of 454,123 to 425,674, even though half of the other state offices went to Democrats, including the lieutenant governorship, won by Wendell Ford.
+He won the election by a vote of 453,323 (51%) to 425,674 (48%), even though half of the other state offices went to Democrats, including the lieutenant governorship, won by Wendell Ford.

 The General Assembly was controlled by Democrats, but Nunn was able to pass most of his agenda.
 Despite a campaign promise not to raise taxes when the outgoing Breathitt administration projected a shortfall of $24 million in the state budget, Nunn convinced the General Assembly to pass an increase in the motor vehicle license fee from $5.00 to $12.50 and raise the state sales tax from three percent to five percent.
 Nunn's budget focused on increased funding for education, mental health, and economic development.
 In the 1970 legislative session, the General Assembly enacted Nunn's proposals to eliminate taxes on prescription drugs and the use fee charged on vehicles transferred within families, but rejected his plans to reduce the income tax for low-income families and increase tax credits for the blind and the elderly.

 Nunn oversaw the entry of the University of Louisville into the state's public university system.
 Fulfilling a campaign promise, he helped transform Northern Kentucky Community College into Northern Kentucky State College (which later became Northern Kentucky University), a four-year institution and member of the state university system.
 Historian Lowell H. Harrison argued that these actions diluted state support to existing higher education institutions.
 Nunn also supported the newly created Kentucky Educational Television.